forestgrape/coronavirus/1_introduction/suggestions.md

 * Sleep enough, eat healthily, relax and do some sport.

 and avoid anything that weakens the immune system:
-* avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
+* Avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
 * avoid being cold or even freezing for a longer period.
-For this reason, in cold climates, windows shouldn't be open permanently.
+For this reason, in cold climates, windows shouldn't be kept open permanently.
 * avoid immunosuppressants unless necessary for medical reasons.
+Immunosuppressants are not a major risk factor for Covid though so no reason to be afraid if they are necessary for medical reasons.
 * try reducing stress for yourself and others.
 Trying too hard won't help though.

 Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.